PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 ### Preface
 Occasionally, there's a more or less large cache of *BOOK* files coming in.
 Since this is happening in an irregular but frequent manner, I tend to forget how to efficiently handle this situation.
 This document is primarily meant to serve as a reminder, and copy-paste snippet provider how to prepare/expand the OS/390 environment running in the *Hercules-390* mainframe emulator accordingly.
 If it helps others, very good!

-### Space considerations
-With the current amount of *BOOK*s I have (8 GiB) in tandem with wasted space because of logical blocks not filling the volume's physical blocks entirely, they will no longer fit on a single volume, despite the smaller byte count.
-You'll get error messages towards the end of the FTP upload.

-A solution for this issue is to use *two* volumes for *BOOK*s, and rework the preparations so both volumes will be used roughly equally.
-One file goes to the first volume, the next to the second, the third to the first, etc.

-This has not yet been done and has to wait until a still ongoing, manual, labor-intensive merge process of *BOOK*s with bungled document titles has commenced before.

 ----
 ## Preparation
 Steps do take before upload can commence.